lima-vm/alpine-lima/README.md

 ### Rancher Desktop: rd

-The "rd" edition was meant to be tailored exactly to the requirements of Rancher Desktop.
-For the time being it would be identical to the "std" edition, so "rd" does not exist yet.
+The "rd" edition includes additional components for Rancher Desktop.
+These can change randomly to match particular RD releases (or just experiments) and should not be relied on by other applications.

 ## Building and testing